revoke individual user access to single, multiple, or all documents

 Are secure file sharing services or a secure portal a replacement for DRM?

 Secure file sharing services are generally just regular cloud file storage services with end-to-end encryption and two-factor authentication tacked on.
 Occasionally they do include expiry controls, but these are ineffective as browser-based solutions can’t stop someone from copying the content to another document and keeping it past the expiry date.
+See is FileCloud Safe? as an example of limited DRM restrictions.

 If you want to control what happens to the document after it has been opened, then DRM is usually the best choice.